pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![All tags in inventory drop down chose tags](images/tag07.png)

-- Now we can see how many system meet our view optons.
+- Now we can see how many systems meet our view options.
 Click the Clear filters link to reset you Inventory view.

 ![Filtered Inventory view](images/tag08.png)